-For thyroid surgery >>, neuromonitoring with inomed nerve monitoring technology can help reduce the risk of nerve injury to the vocal cord nerves and thus minimize the possibility of temporary or complete vocal cord paralysis.
+In thyroid surgery >> neuromonitoring can help to prevent injuries of the vocal cord nerves and the resulting temporary or complete paralysis of the vocal cord.

 The removal of acoustic neuroma (benign tumours of the sheath cells of the vestibulocochlear nerve) particularly endangers the facial nerve and the auditory nerve.
 However, other cranial nerves and structures of the brain stem can also be injured during surgery.